hasky-mode/hasky-extensions/README.md

   to scan.
 We cannot always scan entire files because they can be quite big, the default value, however, should be OK in 99.99% of cases.

+* `hasky-extensions-sorting` — whether to keep the collection of extensions sorted, default is `t`.

+* `hasky-extensions-aligning` — whether to keep closing braces of extension pragmas aligned, default is `t`.

 * `hasky-extensions-prettifying-hook` — the hook to run after prettifying the extension list.
 For example, you could run `whitespace-cleanup` there.